Mattgamer6660/WestviewHotelsGuide/docs/mrdocs/trainingguide.md

 {:toc}
 </details>
 ---
+## Text Color Information

+Host Scripts are this color!
+{: .text-blue-100}

+Co Host Scripts are this color!
+{: .text-green-000}

+Trainer Scripts are this color!
+{: .text-yellow-000}

 ## Rank Information

 | Team      | What do they do?        | Allowed Ranks & Allowed Quantity |